Innovation and collaborative, synchronized program management for new programs

 Now the company is primed for the next growth step.
 “We plan to hire 30 additional employees this year,” says Brandt.
 “Currently we are struggling to find additional engineers.”

-The company can access services and support, including those of Quadrix as a contact for the product development team at Siemens PLM Software.
+The company can access services and support, including those of Quadrix as a contact for the product development team at Siemens Digital Industries Software.
 “Our long-term partnership has paid off,” says Brandt.
 The company appreciates the expert consultation for future expansion phases, support in installation of pre-tested, regular updates, the comprehensive internal and external training program and the support hotline.
 “At Quadrix, we are always able to reach a specialist who can provide us with information in a professional manner,” says Grossenbacher.
 “We are never on hold, the way it was with the other vendors.”